 I am going to follow here more than two thousand years of mastery and also start with the breath.
 So here is a short basic breathing meditation.

-I advice you to listen to the audio one or two days, and then try to do it on your own.
+I advise you to listen to the audio one or two days, and then try to do it on your own.
 Find a timer in your phone that has a non-intrusive alarm to measure 5 or 6 minutes when you are meditating without the audio.

 Remember that is not so much about how much time you spend on the breath but about how good you get at catching yourself getting off the breath and bringing yourself back gently to it.
 The more you are able to do it, the better.